Strong monodromy conjecture for defining polynomials of projective hypersurfaces having only weighted homogeneous isolated singularities: Introduction

-\begin{ithm} If the conclusion of Theorem~{\rm\ref{T2}} holds, then any pole of the local topological zeta function $Z^{\rm top}_{f,0}(s)$ is a pole of the local topological zeta function of a singular point of $C$. \end{ithm}
+\begin{ithm} If $Z$ is a reduced curve $C$ and is extremely degenerated, then any pole of the local topological zeta function $Z^{\rm top}_{f,0}(s)$ is a pole of the local topological zeta function of a singular point of $C$. \end{ithm}

-This can be verified rather easily if one admits a formula for the local topological zeta function of a Newton-nondegenerate polynomial of three variables (which is quite amazing), see \cite{DL}.
-In the applied case it is possible to deduce this formula from the one for the two variable case (which seems much easier to prove) using the blowup at the origin followed by the ones with line centers together with some computations of rational functions by a computer algebra program such as Macaulay2 or Singular among others.
-Here it is very surprising that the pole $-\tfrac{3}{d}$ {\it disappears\one} when one calculates $Z^{\rm top}_{f,0}(s)$ even if the Euler number of $\PP^2\stm C$ does not vanish so that one could expect a counterexample, see Remark~\ref{R3.2} below. \sk Note finally that the strong monodromy conjecture has been shown quite recently in the not necessarily reduced curve case under the hypothesis that the associated reduced curve has only weighted homogeneous singularities, see \cite{BV}, where the vanishing of the residue at $-\tfrac{3}{d}$ is proved in the needed case.
+This can be verified rather easily if one admits a formula for the local topological zeta function of a Newton-nondegenerate polynomial of three variables, see \cite{DL} (which is quite amazing).
+It is however not completely trivial, since a ``fake" pole may appear associated with a $B_1$-facet in the sense of \cite{LV}, see the proof of Theorem~\ref{T2} in Section~\ref{S3} below.
+In the applied case it is possible to deduce the formula from the one for the two variable case (which seems much easier to prove) using the blowup at the origin followed by the ones with line centers together with some computations of rational functions by a computer algebra program such as Macaulay2 or Singular among others.
+Here it is very surprising that a pole $\tfrac{1}{ds+3}$ {\it disappears\one} (more precisely, the numerator is divisible by $ds\pl3$), when one calculates $Z^{\rm top}_{f,0}(s)$ using a desingularization even if the Euler number of $\PP^2\stm C$ does not vanish so that one could expect a counterexample, see Remark~\ref{R3.2} below.
+Note also that a solution of the strong monodromy conjecture for the local topological zeta function in a reduced case implies that for a non-reduced case if the multiplicities are constant, see Remark~\ref{R1} below. \sk The strong monodromy conjecture has been shown quite recently in the not necessarily reduced curve case under the hypothesis that the associated reduced curve has only weighted homogeneous singularities (see \cite{BV}), where the vanishing of the residue at $-\tfrac{3}{d}$ is proved in the needed case.
 Here it does not seem to be mentioned that the following assertion actually holds.

-\begin{iprop} Let $Z\sst\PP^{n-1}$ be a reduced projective hypersurface defined by a polynomial $f$ with $n\gess4$.
-If the hypersurface $Z$ has only homogeneous isolated singularities which are not ordinary double points, then the strong monodromy conjecture holds for $f$. \end{iprop}
+\begin{ithm} Let $Z\sst\PP^{n-1}$ be a projective hypersurface defined by a polynomial $f$ with $n\gess4$.
+Assume the reduced hypersurface $Z_{\rm red}$ has only homogeneous isolated singularities.
+Then the strong monodromy conjecture holds for the topological zeta function of $f$. \end{ithm}

-This can be reduced to \cite[Theorem C]{BV} using Lemma~\ref{L3.3} below, since the strong monodromy conjecture for homogeneous polynomials with isolated singularities is easy.
-This proposition seems to hold also in the non-reduced case.
+This is reduced to Theorem~\ref{T1} and Corollary~\ref{C1} using Proposition~\ref{P4.1} and Remark~\ref{R1} below, since the strong monodromy conjecture for a homogeneous polynomial with an isolated singularity is easy.
+Here that $Z$ is {\it irreducible\one} since $n\gess4$.
+(Note that the local topological zeta function coincides with the global one in the case of a homogeneous polynomial, and this is the same for the Bernstein-Sato polynomial.)